perskii/Hobbyist-field-trips-StudentProject/README.md

 - Integration with payment system: option to make payments for trip reservations.
 There is also an option to cancel a purchased trip.
 - Reporting system: showing which operators, trips, trip dates, etc. are most attractive to customers.
 - Filtering of displayed trips.

+## Folder content:

+`SQL` - The folder contains all the necessary values to create a database for the project.
+The files are compatible with MySQL.
+`project` - In the folder, you can find files that contain a properly divided mechanism for booking trips.
+It also includes a folder with style files for the webpage (.css).